kristopolous/mansnip/README.md

 Well, now you can! (ok that was a little obvious)

-You even get the line number for further investigation.
+You even get the line number and context for further investigation.

 Pssttt ... it's also [on pypi](https://pypi.org/project/mansnip-kristopolous/): `pip3 install mansnip-kristopolous`